Graduate Education in the Department of Counselor Education

 - Objective 5: Efficacious commitment to professional and community service

-- Official Transcripts from all previous universities/colleges attended
+- College/University Transcripts: Official transcripts from all previous universities and/or colleges attended

 All international applicants whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) and submit a combined score of 550 or better (new scoring of 213 or better) or the Internet-based test scoring of 80 or better.